 Meaning of Chlorophyll

-Chlorophyll can define as the light-absorbing pigment molecule that reflects a green colour to the chloroplast containing tissue by absorbing light of longer wavelength (red) and light of shorter wavelength (blue) within the electromagnetic spectrum.
-There are two significant kinds of chlorophyll pigment, namely chlorophyll-a, and b.
-These two pigment differs by having different side-chain composition and the distinct absorption tendency.
+Chlorophyll refers to a light-absorbing pigment molecule that reflects a green colour to the chloroplast containing tissues by absorbing light of longer wavelength (red) and light of shorter wavelength (blue) of the electromagnetic spectrum.
+Chlorophyll a and b are the two significant forms.
+These two pigments differ by having different side-chain composition and distinct absorption tendency.

-Chlorophyll-a: It consists of a methyl group (CH3) in the side chain and tends to absorb more red light of visible spectrum.
+- Chlorophyll-a consists of a methyl group (CH3) in the side chain and absorbs more red light of the visible spectrum.

-Chlorophyll-b: It consists of the aldehyde group (CHO) in the side chain and tends to absorb more violet-blue light of visible spectrum.
+- Chlorophyll-b consists of the aldehyde group (CHO) in the side chain and absorbs more violet-blue light of the visible spectrum.